 Once complete, the 6km long bike path will provide a safe, off-road connection for all active transport users.
 An off-road shared path facility will reduce the need for interaction between motorists and people riding bikes on roads.
 It will cater for people of all ages and abilities and integrate effectively with surrounding open space areas.

 The cycleway is being delivered over 7 stages as funding becomes available.

 - Better active transport

-The Mooloolaba to Maroochydore cycleway will be constructed in stages as funding becomes available.
-The Queensland Government has allocated $1.5 million for design of Stage 6 - the 1.2km section of cycleway from Mary Street at Alexandra Headland to Sixth Avenue at Maroochydore.
+The Mooloolaba to Maroochydore cycleway is being constructed in stages as funding becomes available.
+The Queensland Government has allocated $1.5 million to Stage 6 - the 1.2km section from Mary Street, Alexandra Headland to Sixth Avenue, Maroochydore.
+Investment ID 1213025